ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 Both operations consume roughly the same amount of computational power.
 See the [benchmarking guide](hardware.md#benchmarking-your-miner) for more details.

+As of Arweave 2.8 there are two main packing formats available, `spora_2_6` and `composite`.
+The `composite` format is further specified by a packing difficulty.
+See the [Packing Format](mining-guide.md#Preparation-Packing-Format) section of the Mining Guide for more information.
+For new packs we recommend using the `composite` format.

 **Note:** You will almost always have to **unpack** data when syncing it.
 Whichever peer you sync the data from will likely return it to you packed to its own address.
 Before